cohorte/cohorte.github.io/docs/1.x/what-is-cohorte/index.md

 	</div>
 	<div class="col-md-6" >
 		<h3>Heterogeneous Environments</h3>
-		<p>COHORTE components can be executed on different kind of devices, from small devices like Raspberry-Pi to big servers whereas having windows, linux, or Max os operating systems.</p>
+		<p>COHORTE components can be executed on different kind of devices, from small devices like Raspberry-Pi to big servers whereas having windows, linux, or Mac OS operating systems.</p>
 	</div>
 </div>